solana-foundation/developer-content/docs/intro/quick-start.md

 <details>
 {<summary>Explanation</summary>}

-Key differences in the AccountInfo:
+Key differences in the `AccountInfo`:

-- owner: The mint account is owned by the Token Extensions program (TokenzQdBNbLqP5VEhdkAS6EPFLC1PHnBqCXEpPxuEb).
+- `owner` - The mint account is owned by the Token Extensions program (`TokenzQdBNbLqP5VEhdkAS6EPFLC1PHnBqCXEpPxuEb`).
-- executable: Set to false, as this account stores state rather than executable code.
+- `executable` - Set to `false`, as this account stores state rather than executable code.
-- data: Contains serialized data about the token (mint authority, supply, decimals, etc.).
+- `data`: Contains serialized data about the token (mint authority, supply, decimals, etc.).

 </details>